The Buszy: The Elder Gate Crew

 The Buszy is historically the home of the Elder Gate Crew (EGC), a group of locals who skated at the spot together regularly.
 With the stewardship and cinematography skills of member Carter Hewlett, they released two skate videos documenting skateboarding at the Buszy during the late 2000s, named "The Elder Gate Crew Video" and "Get to Know".

 MK Skate

 In May 2019, MK Skate, a project exploring the history of skateboarding in Milton Keynes, was founded, going on to secure £97,800 in National Lottery Heritage Funding.
 To celebrate Milton Keyne's contribution to skateboarding, MK Skate delivered a city centre trail, an exhibition shown between 27 September to 22 December 2019, and a book.
 A permanent record of Skateboarding in Milton Keynes has been stored in the city's archive and the Milton Keynes Museum.

-Park Layout
+Park layout

-Obstacles

-The Buszy has the following obstacles inside of the designated skate area: